-Rest and routine really do help.
-In the weeks leading up to and after the first day try and have regular mealtimes and bedtimes.
+Rest and routines really do help.
+Try and stick to regular mealtimes and bedtimes in the weeks leading up to starting school and after the first day.
 Sharing a short story before bedtime can be part of the routine.

 Check that they have their uniform and bag ready the night before.
 Allow extra time in the morning to make sure your child arrives to school on time.
 Their uniform and other items should have a name tag and if they have a lunch box they need to be able to open and close it without help.